wp-plugins/enhanced-tooltipglossary/readme.txt

 * **Import / Export** - Import and Export your glossary file to and from .CSV format.
 [View Image](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-41-33.png)
 * Internal Links - Options to add a link back to your glossary page from each term page.
 [View Demo](http://jumpstartcto.com/glossary/minimal-viable-product/)
 * **Search & Replace Tool**  -  Includes an on the fly search and replace tool to replace text or html code in your posts and pages with newly replaced content.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/image93.png)
 * Support for **double click** on any word in a post or page - Any word on any page or post can be double clicked to retrieve information from Wikipedia / Amazon Products Recommendations / Merriam Webster Dictionary or Thesaurus.
-You can double click on any word on this post to see this in action !
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom2.jpg)

 **Pro Version Features - Settings**